 Students in this course are responsible for creating the school's yearbook.
 They are responsible for writing stories and captions, completing yearbook spreads, editing pages and taking pictures.
 This is a more advanced course than Yearbook 1.
 It includes designing layouts, completing independently designed and completed pages, understanding and performing marketing strategies, and more advanced journalistic approaches.
 It also incorporates marketing strategies and public relations.
 Students in this course are required to fulfill obligations outside of the classroom in order to meet publishing deadlines including attending club meetings and school events.
+This is a project based learning class that relies on students completing work on time for professional deadlines.
 This course does not qualify for the English 12 graduation requirement.
+This course does not qualify for the English 12 graduation requirement. \\\Summer work for the upcoming year is required for enrollment in the course.